Share Your Strategies and Successes in a Guest Blog Post

 Your post should be between 1000 and 2000 words.
 It should have a clear structure, with each section under 300 words, and containing a subheading.

 We’ve found that our most popular blog posts start with a personal story that illustrates a problem.
 Next, they explore the problem in depth, propose a solution, and show other educators how to make that solution a reality in their classrooms.
-This formula is not required, but it can be a helpful way to organize your ideas:

 - Anecdote: Tell the story of a time before you discovered the idea you are writing about.
 This story should help the reader feel the challenge you faced.
 Include plenty of details: sights, sounds, even made-up names for your “characters.”